henns20/toolbox/reference/github/README.md

 ## inbox

-###  ??
-- Underscore or dash in Git branch names?
-    * quasi-pole from a san francisco engineer*: https://twitter.com/kvnsmth/status/409026393755090945
-    * dash seem to be the overwhelming choice

 __Streamlining github pages into your development process__
   * [option 1: using git tech only](https://gist.github.com/cobyism/4730490)
     * also includes a way to automate with a shell command(& gulp)